rmulhol/bank/README.md

-# Depository
+# Bank

-Depository is an attempt at making database abstractions seem more real than they are in raw [Sequel](http://sequel.jeremyevans.net), without going too far and using a full-on ActiveRecord-style
+Bank is an attempt at making database abstractions seem more real than they are in raw [Sequel](http://sequel.jeremyevans.net), without going too far and using a full-on ActiveRecord-style